chmike/securecookie/README.md

 An attacker can forge a random byte sequence, but can't forge the secure cookie that goes with it.

+Note that this protection is void in case of XSS attack (script injection).

 The above method works with forms, not with REST API like requests because the server can't send the random token to the client that can use as challenge.